• 9 mins read

 Parameters and Elements Requiring Constant Monitoring

-The use of EDC - technology provides when developing the Software Product solution of the following important tasks of the integrated reliability concept realization in the System:
+The use of EDC - technology provides when developing the Software Product solution of the following important tasks of the Integrated Reliability concept implementation in the System:

 • Boundary and allowable parameters (values) of variables obtained from the Systems;